aws-samples/predictive-maintenance-demo/README.md

 ![architecture](./doc/images/architecture.png)

+## Building

+To build the physical demo, please take a look go to [BuildSpec.md](./doc/BuildSpec.md) for list of materials.

 ## Deployment

 The project is built using CDK IaC.
 So it can be deployed to your AWS account with a single deploy command.